The revelation of the Quran between 610 and 632 A.D

 The Quran did exist in a written form but no complete copy of it existed at the time, nor could such a copy be made while the Prophet PBUH was alive and still receiving revelations.
 The whole Quran in one arrangement was safely preserved in the memories of the reciters.
 It was the practice of the Holy Prophet PBUH to recite loudly the text of the Quran, revealed so far every year.

 During the month of Ramazan.
 Those companions who had written it down would bring out their manuscript and compare it with the version of the Holy Prophet PBUB so that they could check the text and order of the chapters.

-In the last year of his life, a few months before his death, the Holy Prophet PBUB read out the complete text of the Quran twice.
-This is how the Divine Message was recorded in scriptural form and learnt by near to be preserved for age Coming generations.
+In the last year of his life, a few months before his death, the Holy Prophet PBUH read out the complete text of the Quran twice.
+This is how the Divine Message was recorded in scriptural form and learned by near to be preserved for age Coming generations.